patriciavalentine/COMPREHENSIVE-VEHICLE-LOAN-ANALYTICS/README.md

 I then explored employment trends to understand their impact on loan amounts.
 Finally, I conducted a profitability analysis by comparing loan requests from existing and new customers and evaluating interest rate scenarios for potential returns.

->This project ultimately helps the Asset Financing Company better understand their customer base and optimize loan offerings for profitability while minimizing risk.
+>This project ultimately helps the Asset Financing Company better understand its customer base and optimize loan offerings for profitability while minimizing risk.

 ### 📁 The Files
 1. [The Dataset](https://storage.cloud.google.com/vehicle_loan_data/Vehicle%20Loan%20Dataset.csv).